• Skip to primary navigation

 Ingredients

-• ¼ cups olive oil (or another vegetable oil)
+• 2 Tablespoons olive oil (or another vegetable oil)

 Instructions

-• Heat a large pot over high heat.
-Transfer the olive oil, the pumpkin and the carrot to the pot and cook, stirring occasionally, until well browned (about 10 minutes).
+• Sauté: Heat a large pot over high heat.
+Transfer the olive oil, the pumpkin and the carrot to the pot and cook, stirring occasionally, until golden brown (about 10 minutes).

 Notes

-Any leftover soup should be kept in the fridge.
-It will thicken after it’s stored, so add some water to loosen it and re-warm it over medium heat or in the microwaves.
+• Any leftovers should be kept in the fridge inside an airtight container.
+The soup will thicken after it’s stored, so add some water to loosen it up and re-heat over medium heat or in the microwaves.

 Comments